vestrel00/contacts-android/docs/profile/delete-profile.md

-# Delete the device owner Contact profile
+# Delete device owner Contact profile

 This library provides the `ProfileDelete` API, which allows you to delete the device owner Profile Contact or only some of its constituent RawContacts.